Live environment training is costly and dangerous. Is extended reality the answer?

 The growing adoption of XR

-A number of innovative oil and gas organisations are already beginning to incorporate XR in their training programs.
+A number of innovative energy organisations are already beginning to incorporate XR in their training programs.
 Prominent applications include everything from operational and safety training for forklift trucks to high-precision training relating to machinery and instruments.
 Kommabhatla highlights another key benefit of training in simulated, XR-driven environments.

 “Not only would live, hands-on training with critical machinery be hazardous, but it is also costly to take important equipment out of operation while new employees are trained to use it,” he says.
 “XR technologies provide multiple benefits as solutions to these challenges, by improving training quality and optimising operational efficiency simultaneously.”